dillonforrest/startup/_posts/2015-01-12-four-simple-sales-lessons-for-new-entrepreneurs.md

 Early in my journey, I realized that <a href="http://www.dillonforrest.com/startup/introversion-and-entrepreneurship-dont-mix/" target="_blank">introversion and entrepreneurship</a> don't mix.
 You need to be able to sell, no matter how much your inner introvert hates that idea.

-Here are my first four major lessons that I learned about selling.
+Here are the first four major lessons that me and my introverted self learned about selling.

 # The first ask should be easy to say yes to